Favourited 54 times

 Our Farm is small family farm tucked away on a dead-end gravel road on the South Shore of Nova Scotia-- 10 km to downtown Bridgewater, 20 km to Lunenburg, Mahone Bay, or LaHave, 25 km to beaches, and less than 100 km to Halifax.
 We have 20 acres of fertile soil on a gently sloping drumlin hillside, 200 acres of forests and wetlands to explore, and frontage on a pristine spring fed lake.
 Wildlife is abundant, though kept from the main farm area by our trusty farm dog, and includes ospreys (nesting within view of the field), owls, loons, eagles, songbirds, deer, raccoons, porcupines, pheasants, wood cocks, coyotes, rabbits, and the occasional roaming bear or bobcat.

-- maintaining vegetable garden for seeds and home use
+- maintaining garden for seed production and homestead food

-- maintaining perennial crop systems (nut, fruit, berry, and herbs)
+- maintaining/establishing perennial crop systems (nut, fruit, berry, and herbs)

 - barn renovation, specifically re-siding with cedar shingles and building root cellar